 I am a Reader in the Department of English at Manchester Metropolitan University.
 My research interests include games (analogue and digital), narrative theory, and historiography.
-I am a general editor, with Andrew Biswell, of The Irwell Edition of the Works of Anthony Burgess (Manchester University Press), and a co-director, with Sam Illingworth, of the Games Research Network at Manchester Met.
+I am a general editor, with Andrew Biswell, of The Irwell Edition of the Works of Anthony Burgess (Manchester University Press), and a co-director, with Sam Illingworth, of the Manchester Game Studies Network.
 I write a monthly column in Tabletop Gaming magazine.

 Paul Wake completed his doctorate at Manchester Metropolitan University in 2004.
 He is a Fellow in Academic Practice.

 Paul Wake joined the department as a full-time member of staff in 2005, following a year-long post as a Research Assistant.

 Since joining Manchester Metropolitan University I have undertaken a number of roles including: Year One Stage Tutor; Undergraduate Admissions Tutor; Research Degrees Co-ordinator (English); Co-Director of the Humanities Research Centre; and Chair of the University Research Degrees Committee.
 I am currently the English Pathway Lead for the AHRC's North West Consortium Doctoral Training Partnership, Co-Director of the Games Research Network, and an External examiner for the School of Cultures, Languages & Area Studies at Nottingham University.

 I currently teach Approaches to Narrative (L4), Nineteenth-century Literature to Modernism (L5) and Reading and Writing Games (L6).

 I am interested in supervising work on games and gaming, narrative theory, and the twentieth-century novel.

 The Mechanics of Decay: Exploring the Ludology of the Gothic.